VCCT-IMAD5112-2025-G2/MyFirstIMADAssignment/README.md

 # IMAD 5112

 ## Meal Suggestion App
-this app makes my good friend Hera's life easier by sparring her the time to decide what to cook based on the meal time.
+This app makes my good friend Hera's life easier by sparring her the time to decide what to cook based on the meal time.
 I customized my app to her prefrences.